work-flower/calex/README.md

 ### dayname_of_the_week/1
 >dayname_of_the_week(DayNumber::integer() | [calendar:datetime()](http://www.erlang.org/edoc/doc/stdlib/doc/calendar.html#type-datetime)) -\> {integer(), string(), string()}
->`returns:` Day number starting from 1, long name of the day and short name of the day
+>`returns:` Day number starting from 1, long name of the day and short name of the day.
 >_Provides information of the day for the given datetime or given day number in English._

 ### dayname_of_the_week/2
 >dayname_of_the_week(DayNumber::integer() | [calendar:datetime()](http://www.erlang.org/edoc/doc/stdlib/doc/calendar.html#type-datetime), LangCode::atom()) -> {integer(), string(), string()}
->`returns:` Day number starting from 1, long name of the day and short name of the day
+>`returns:` Day number starting from 1, long name of the day and short name of the day.
->_Provides information of the current day for the given date time or given day number for the given ISO639-1 Language Code
+>_Provides information of the current day for the given date time or given day number for the given ISO639-1 Language Code._

 ### days_between/2
 >days_between(DateTimeFrom::[calendar:datetime()](http://www.erlang.org/edoc/doc/stdlib/doc/calendar.html#type-datetime), DateTimeTo::[calendar:datetime()](http://www.erlang.org/edoc/doc/stdlib/doc/calendar.html#type-datetime)) -\> integer()